Bria-AI/BRIA-3.2/README.md

 # TL;DR

-BRIA 3.2 is our latest commercial-ready text-to-image model that significantly improves aesthetics and excels at rendering clear, readable text, particularly optimized for short phrases (1-6 words).
+BRIA 3.2 is our latest commercial-ready text-to-image model that significantly improves aesthetics over Bria 3.1 and *excels at rendering clear, readable text*, particularly optimized for short phrases (1-6 words).
 Still ethically trained on licensed data, it offers unmatched legal compliance and customization.

 [CLICK HERE FOR A DEMO](https://huggingface.co/spaces/briaai/BRIA-3.2)